hoothin/UserScripts/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
+Please publish the issue according to the guidelines, otherwise the request will be ignored and closed directly.
+Your understanding and cooperation are appreciated.
 title: ''
 labels: ''
 assignees: ''